OpenSAFELY Service Restoration Observatory Key Measures of Primary Care Activity During the COVID-19 Pandemic

 - Description

 - The COVID-19 pandemic has had a significant impact on delivery of NHS care.
 We have developed the OpenSAFELY Service Restoration Observatory (SRO) to describe this impact on primary care activity and monitor its recovery.
-This report describes changes in activity throughout the pandemic for 11 key measures of primary care activity, selected in collaboration with a clinical advisory group considering the following criteria: high volume usage, clinically relevant to front-line practice and whether they are more widely indicative of other problems in service delivery across the NHS.
+This report accompanies the preprint linked below and describes changes in activity throughout the pandemic for 11 key measures of primary care activity, selected in collaboration with a clinical advisory group considering the following criteria: high volume usage, clinically relevant to front-line practice and whether they are more widely indicative of other problems in service delivery across the NHS.
+This analysis uses federated analytics on 48 million adults' primary care records, including all adults registered at either a TPP or EMIS practice (>95% of English practices).
+A regularly updated monthly dashboard is linked below (TPP practices only).

 - Authors